Restaurant Automation

 02

-Why most restaurant automation fails before it ships
+Why most restaurant automation fails before it launches

 Restaurant automation fails for one reason more than any other: it asks the restaurant to change its stack before the automation starts.
 Replace the POS.
 Migrate to a new booking platform.
 Move the team from Gmail to a new inbox.
 These are non-starters for an independent restaurant or a group where the front-of-house manager owns the workflow.